0xarc-io/analytics-sdk/docs-site/docs/tracking/manual/disconnection.md

 sidebar_position: 4
 ---

-# Disconnection Events
+# Wallet Disconnection Events

-Logs a wallet disconnection event.
+Wallet Disconnection Events are logged whenever a user disconnects their wallet from the dApp.

 This function will clear the cached known chain ID and account.

 ---